eficode-academy/helm-katas/external-charts.md

 This is done by declaring external charts as dependencies in our `Chart.yaml` or by pulling them down manually and placing them in the `charts/` directory of our own chart.

+We will be using the [Bitnami mysql](https://artifacthub.io/packages/helm/bitnami/mysql) helm chart in the exercise.

+We want to use an external chart to install the database, because it means we do not have to worry about the implementation of the mysql templates.
+We can instead focus on developing our own application, and use off-the-shelf charts for any external dependencies we might have.

 You can read more about chart depenencies in the [documentation](https://helm.sh/docs/topics/charts/#chart-dependencies).

 ## Exercise